Air New Zealand: Head office

 The Air New Zealand head office, "The Hub", is a 15600 m² office park located at the corner of Beaumont and Fanshawe streets in Wynyard Quarter, Auckland.
 The office includes two connected six-level buildings.
-The facility consists of a lot of glass to allow sunlight and therefore reduce electricity consumption.
-The building does not have cubicle walls.
-Sensors throughout the building can turn on lights if they detect human activity, and turn off lights if human activity is not detected for 15 minutes.
-The buildings cost $60 million New Zealand dollars to build and develop.
-From late September to early October 2006 the airline moved 1,000 employees from four buildings in the Auckland CBD and other buildings elsewhere.
+It opened in 2006 after costing NZ$60 million to develop and construct.
+From late September to early October 2006 the airline moved 1,000 employees into "The Hub" from four buildings in the Auckland CBD, and other buildings elsewhere.

-The company previously had its head office in the Quay Tower in the CBD.
-In its history the airline had its head office in Airways House on Customs Street East, from about 1948 to 1973.
+Air New Zealand previously had its head office in the Quay Tower in the Auckland CBD, and from 1948 to 1973 had its head office in Airways House on Customs Street East.
 The company also occupies premises at the Smales Farm Business Park in Takapuna on the North Shore, adjacent to the bus station and Northern motorway.
 It is home to the Contact Centre staff (additional to those at 'The Hub'), Tandem Travel and other services.

 Subsidiaries

 Operations subsidiaries

 Air New Zealand Cargo is the only current subsidiary of Air New Zealand Limited.

-Air New Zealand previously had wholly owned subsidiary regional airlines – Air Nelson, Mount Cook Airline and Eagle Airways – that served regional destinations throughout New Zealand.
-Together they made up Air New Zealand Link.
-On 26 August 2016, Eagle Airways ceased operations – Air Nelson and Mount Cook Airline followed in late 2019 and both were merged into its parent's operations.
+Previously, the airline had several wholly owned subsidiary regional airlines – Air Nelson, Mount Cook Airline and Eagle Airways – that served regional destinations throughout New Zealand under the Air New Zealand Link brand.
+On 26 August 2016, Eagle Airways ceased operations following the retirement of the Beech 1900D aircraft.
+Air Nelson and Mount Cook Airline ceased operations in late 2019, and were merged into its parent's operations.